po5i/finder/README.md

 http://angular-ui.github.io/bootstrap/

 ####Features
-1. Loading more option
-2. Scroll to top
+- Multiple formats can be added ( for now AKIF, AGRIF are implemented )
+- Different type of facets per page, with different mapping
+- Canned Queries
+- Pagination : "Loading more" with "Scroll to top", or normal pagination.
-3. Responsiveness & mobile friendliness
+- Responsiveness & mobile friendliness
-4. Routing
+- Routing
+-
+-

 TO-DO
 1. Fix responsiveness issues (usability)